 Of course, the easiest way to avoid drunk driving is not drive if you have been drinking.
 People tend to underestimate how much they have been drinking and how much the drinking has affected them.
 Err on the side of caution and always have a designated driver when you plan on drinking.
 Call a taxi, friend or family member if you suspect you are not safe to drive.
 Waking someone up in the middle of the night is always preferable to endangering your and others’ lives.

-If a drunk driver has hurt you or a loved one, contact Julie H. Heiden, a Virginia personal injury attorney, at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P to learn how you can obtain compensation for your injuries.
+If a drunk driver has hurt you or a loved one, contact Julie H. Heiden, a Northern Virginia personal injury attorney, at Koonz, McKenney, Johnson & DePaolis L.L.P to learn how you can obtain compensation for your injuries.